Digital Rights in Brexit: Changes and Challenges

 • Professor Hamed Haddadi (Faculty of Engineering, Imperial College London);

-• Dr Adrian Weller, (Head of AI Research, Alan Turing Institute; Senior Fellow, University of Cambridge);
+• Dr Adrian Weller (Programme Director for AI, The Alan Turing Institute; Senior Research Fellow, University of Cambridge)

 • Professor Orla Lynskey (Department of Law, LSE); and

 • Dr Jay Fedorak, Jersey Information Commissioner.

 Whether based on doctrinal analysis, or empirical research, the conference will explore original perspectives on the implications posed by Brexit.
 This scope covers both the impact on digital rights of an impending Brexit since the 2016 referendum to date, as well as the potential consequences for digital rights on leaving the EU for all individuals resident in the UK.